xsnpdngv/GTest4C/README.md

 To use GTest for C code, the followings are needed:

-1. GoogleTest installed (via package manager or as a submodule in your project).
+1. GoogleTest installed, present as submodule or fetched on demand.
-2. CMake or Makefile configuration that links C modules into a C++ test executable.
+2. CMake or Makefile configuration that links C modules into a C++ test executables.
 3. C headers wrapped with extern "C" when included in C++ files, so that function names are not mangled.